JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 - Completed the [setup](../index.md#Setup) and installed all requirements
 - [Generated LAI data](../LAI/running.md) for your region of interest
-- (Optional) [Downloaded](metdata.md#chirps) historical and current CHIRPS precipitation data.
-Only if using CHIRPS precipitation.
+- (Optional) If using CHIRPS precipitation data: [Downloaded](metdata.md#chirps) historical and current CHIRPS precipitation data.
+- (Optional) If using ERA5 Metdata: Run `earthengine authenticate` and copy the link to your browser to sign into earth engine.

 ## Setup Process